Files / United States

 2. Invitation to Visit Ukraine and Outlook on Bilateral Relations

-3. Ukraine's War and Territorial Claims
+3. The War in Ukraine and Territorial Claims

 4. U.S. Aid to Ukraine and European Burden-Sharing